Camilla commissions Kate to take her picture for Country Life cover | ITV News

 Camilla commissions Kate to take her picture for Country Life cover

-Camilla commissioned Kate after she was asked to guest edit the latest edition of the publication to mark her 75th birthday later this month as well as the magazine’s 125th anniversary.
+Camilla commissioned Kate after she was asked to guest edit the upcoming edition of the publication to mark her 75th birthday later this month as well as the magazine’s 125th anniversary.

 Kate is a keen amateur photographer, regularly releases pictures she has taken of her children to mark their birthdays and is patron of the Royal Photographic Society.